ptrxyz/buwobi/README.md

 # Use your own words

 If you want to reuse the game, there is no need to fiddle with the sources.
 You can create your own wordlist by following these four steps:

 **Step 1:** Create a new public [Gist](https://gist.github.com/) (requires a GitHub Account), one word per line:
 ![image](https://user-images.githubusercontent.com/209056/134182290-82b254cb-bff9-4c24-8aad-c7a2a413ff44.png)
+For the best experience, enter something around 25+ words (less is possible, yet words will be repeated to fill the 4x4 board).

 **Step 2:** Go to the raw version of your Gist by clicking the `Raw`-Button
 ![image](https://user-images.githubusercontent.com/209056/134182422-0b1ee51a-7a39-4d36-b057-4cb0a8d96e04.png)